The-Wishlist-Co/docs/wishlistSvcAPI.md

 ## Find Wishlist by id/wishlistRef
-Returns the  wishlist belongs to the given  Id and/or Ref.
+Returns the wishlist that belongs to the given Id and/or Ref.
 If the wishlist does not exist, this method returns a ResourceNotFound error.

 Endpoint: ```/api/wishlists/```